vehvis/lein-jib-build/README.md

 Clojure 1.10.0 or later is needed.
 Leiningen 2.9.0 or later is needed.
 This will probably work with Java 8 but I've only tested with Java 11.

+Docker is required only if you want to use images from or deploy images to your local docker repository.
+Remote registries and tarfiles work without Docker.

 **Your project must emit an uberjar** or something closely like it for this plugin to be useful in its current state.

 ## Usage